You have probably lost count of the number of responses, proposals or presentations that proclaim some version of these all-too-familiar war cries:

 “We are looking for a business partner…”

-There is no question that a true partnership can unlock immense value.
+There is no question that true partnerships can unlock immense value.
 But in reality, “partnership” is one of the most overused terms used to describe the type of relationship most clients say they want – and that providers of all sorts, including BPO organizations, promise.
 However, once the ink has dried on a contract, the reality of the working relationship is often very different – leaving both the client and provider wondering why the value sought was never fully realized.

 In my decades-long career of consulting with organizations of all sizes, I have seen many great partnerships – and I’ve heard of some awful attempts.
 So let’s set the record straight regarding the attributes you should be looking for in a partnership: